Authentic Italian/Neapolitan pizzas and toppings

 Pizza Marinara

-The toppings for an authentic Marinara are as follows:
+The toppings for an authentic Marinara are as follows (click the links below to see them on Amazon):

 Notice there is no cheese on this pizza.
 That’s right, no cheese!
 This is a vegan pizza, but do not underestimate a well made Marinara.

 The tomato sauce is key in this recipe.
 Because there is no cheese added, the tomato sauce is really allowed to shine.
-As a result, the sauce should consist of the best tomatoes possible, and it needs to be seasoned to perfection.
+As a result, the sauce should consist of the best tomatoes possible (ideally San Marzano), and it needs to be seasoned to perfection.

 Because the Italians love garlic (and so do I!), quite a lot of it is usually added.
-Around 2 – 3 cloves for a large pizza, crushed and teared or sliced.
+I recommend around 2 – 3 fresh cloves for a large pizza, crushed and teared or sliced.
 The garlic compliments the tomato sauce really well and provides plenty of flavour to this pizza.
 Don’t be afraid of overdoing the garlic!

 A handful of fresh oregano is then added, before a generous sprinkling of olive oil.